 If you’re concerned about the time it will take you to collect feedback manually, the best solution is to use a customer feedback tool to automate the process.

 What if you could bring feedback from different channels all in one place?
 This is possible with feedback software like Rapidr.
-With supported integrations, all feedback from Emails, Spreadsheets, Slack Channels, Intercom Inboxes, and surveys will be aggregated in one centralized place.
+With supported integrations, all feedback from Emails, Spreadsheets, Slack Channels, Hubspot deals, Intercom Inboxes, Slack channels, and surveys will be aggregated in one centralized place.

 Analyze and Prioritize customer feedback

 Prioritizing product feedback is necessary, as responding to every request is impractical.
 The first step in product planning is to sort through customer feedback, analyze them according to priority, and find learnings.

 Here are some helpful tips for analyzing customer feedback and deriving learnings:

 Identify common or similar topics that frequently occur in the feedback.
 Is a particular product/feature being discussed often?
 Is it a feature requested by many users?
 Leverage this information to prioritize features and product improvements.
 This takes the guesswork out of product planning and prioritization.